 The best way to watch a film of course is on the silver screen but there are many reasons to transfer film to a digital format.
-We provide this service under the banner of The Film Room.

 You can have a cheap scan – watch this clip to see the difference, but be warned anything but the best will now leave you very disatisfied.

 It is a process that is a lot more complex than might be imagined.
 For example, film speeds will vary – how best to convert say 16 frames per second to 25 frames per second for TV and computer use?
 The look of the image, sometimes referred to as the dynamic range, is something you will want to preserve.
 What about the audio?
 What about the physical condition of the film?
 These are just a few of the source factors to have in mind.

 Then there are the considerations about the technology to use, but the key issue is what does the finished product look like?
 We have undertaken a lot of research on the matter and have found that acquiring the Muller Scanner to be a great decision.
 Let me tell you a little more about that, because we have been delighted with the results.

 I’d like to think that our technical knowledge, skill and obsession with getting the absolute best result possible has a major part to play.

 We check the film physically, it is then scanned and a digital file produced.
 The settings for the scan are critically important and this is where experience really counts.
 There are a bewildering number of digital formats and we will discuss this with you.
 In general, we recommend uncompressed formats at this stage.